 Public Health hires contractors as needed for ground spraying.
 They generally use a pesticide that includes permethrin as the active ingredient.
 We are currently treating unincorporated Tarrant County with either permthrin (Aqua Perm 30 30) or sumethrin (Anvil 2 + 2).

 Be aware that each municipality that has its own spraying equipment may use different pesticides.

 Tarrant County Public Health's phased response guidelines for mosquito-borne diseases are modeled after the CDC's phased response guidelines for mosquito-borne diseases and may include other applicable community procedures.
 All actions are subject to change without notice due to organizational priorities, weather or other unforeseen circumstances.

-Arboviral Surveillance and Mosquito Control
+Arboviral Surveillance and Mosquito Control Program policies

-A “vector” is an animal that can carry and transmit a disease to another animal.
+A “vector” is an animal that can carry and transmit disease to another animal.
 A mosquito is considered a vector of concern because a mosquito can carry and transmit diseases to humans.
 More on vector control.